Category:

 Personal life

-Thanks to his contributions to the music industry and charity work, he was appointed a Commander of the Most Excellent Order of the British Empire (CBE) in 2005.
+Thanks to his contributions to the music industry and charity work, Brian was appointed a Commander of the Most Excellent Order of the British Empire (CBE) in 2005.

-May was married to Christine Mullen from 1976-1988.
+May was married to Christine Mullen from 1976 to 1988.
 They had three children, James, Louisa, and Emily Ruth.
-May worked with Actress Anita Dobson on her first album, most noted for the tune "Anyone Can Fall in Love."
+May worked with actress Anita Dobson on her first album, most noted for the tune "Anyone Can Fall in Love."
 She inspired him to write the 1989 hit "I Want It All."
 They married in 2000.

 May has stated in interviews that he suffered from severe depression in the late '80s and early '90s and contemplated suicide.
 He cites reasons as the dissolution of his troubled first marriage, his father's death around the same time, and Freddie's devastating illness and death.

-He is an active animal rights campaign and was appointed vice president of animal welfare charity RSPCA in September 2012.
+He is an active animal rights campaign and was appointed vice president of the animal welfare charity RSPCA in September 2012.
 He formed a group, Save Me, to promote animal welfare.
-The group campaigns for legal protections of all animals against unnecessary, cruel, and degrading treatment against animals, with a particular emphasis on preventing hunting of foxes and badgers.
+The group campaigns for legal protection of all animals against unnecessary, cruel, and degrading treatment, with a particular emphasis on preventing the hunting of foxes and badgers.

 In May 2020, May suffered a small heart attack that required the insertion of three stents into three blocked arteries.
-May has described the experience as being "very near death."
+He has described the experience as being "very near death."

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.